port-labs/port-sender/README.md

 Setting up a slack webhook
 Head to your [Slack apps](https://api.slack.com/apps) page and create a new app (or select one of your existing apps).
 Then, go to the Incoming Webhooks page and create a new webhook, specifying the target channel on your server where messages that are sent to the slack webhook will be transferred.

-Copy the webhook URL, you will use it soon to set up your
+Copy the webhook URL, you will use it soon to set up your GitHub action.

 ## Send Scorecard Report